parashardhapola/scarf/docs/source/vignettes/merging_datasets.md

 ---
 ### 4) Partial PCA training to reduce batch effects

 The plots above clearly show that the cells from the two samples are distinct on the UMAP space and have not integrated.
-This clearly indicates a treatment-specific or simply a batch effect between the cell from the two samples.
+This clearly indicates a treatment-specific or simply a batch effect between the cells from the two samples.
 Another interesting pattern in the UMAP plot above is the 'mirror effect', i.e. the equivalent clusters from the two samples look like mirror images.
 This is often seen in the datasets where the heterogenity/cell population composition is not strongly affected by the treatment.

-We will now attempt to integrate the cells from the two samples so that we obtain same cell types do not form separate clusters.
+We will now attempt to integrate the cells from the two samples so that we obtain same cell types that do not form separate clusters.
 One can do this by training the PCA on cells from only one of samples.
 Training PCA on cells from only one of the samples will diminish the contribution of genes differentially expresed between the two samples.

 First, we need to create a boolean column in the cell attribute table.
 This column will indicate whether a cell belongs to one of the samples.
 Here we will create a new column `is_ctrl` and mark the values as True when a cell belongs to the `ctrl` sample